Chemical Reaction Rates

 Various methods and equipment are used to measure reaction rates:

-- Spectrophotometry: Measurement of absorbance or transmittance of light to monitor the change in reactant or product concentrations.
+- Spectrophotometry: Measurement of absorbance or transmittance of light to monitor the change in reactant or product concentrations over time.
+This is particularly useful for reactions involving colored species.

-- Titration: Gradual addition of a reagent to determine the concentration of a solution.
+- Titration: Gradual addition of a reagent of known concentration to determine the concentration of a reactant or product in the reaction mixture at various time points.

-- Gas chromatography: Separation and analysis of gases to determine the composition of reaction mixtures.
+- Gas chromatography: Separation and analysis of gaseous reactants or products to determine the composition of reaction mixtures at different times.

-- Stopped-flow spectrometry: Rapid mixing of reactants and monitoring of the reaction progress in real time.
+- Stopped-flow spectrometry: Rapid mixing of reactants and monitoring of the reaction progress in real time, especially useful for fast reactions.

 Types of Experiments